The Best Running Shoe for Ankle Problems Depends on What Ankle Problem You Have

 When looking for running shoes for an unstable ankle, you need to find a shoe that is stable on the outside (the lateral side).
 If a shoe is firm laterally then it is less likely to allow your foot to collapse to the inside and can help prevent lateral ankle sprains.

 My current favorite running shoe for prevention of ankle sprains is the New Balance 1080 series.
-The 1080 is cushioned on the inside but firmer on the outside of the midsole to help prevent the ankle from going over. correct running shoe can play best running shoes for bad ankles are ones that provide stability.
+The 1080 is cushioned on the inside but firmer on the outside of the midsole to help prevent the ankle from going over.
 Whether you’ve had a previous injury or if your ankles are “prone to twist or give way,” the best running shoe protects, provides balance, and keeps the ankle area stable.

 The Best Running Shoe for Ankle Arthritis